 Economic growth in frontier markets is driven by:

-- Demographics: Frontier markets have young fast growing populations.
-This creates economic growth as more and more people join the work force.
-According to statistics from the U.N., the population in frontier markets will grow by 1.2% in the next two decades compared to 0.6% in emerging economies, and 0.2% in the developed part of the world.
-Today, frontier markets represent close to 50% of the global population but only 5% of the global market cap.
-People in countries such as Pakistan, Kenya and Sri Lanka are also becoming better educated.
-Education contributes to higher levels of productivity.
+- Demographics: Frontier markets have young and fast growing populations.
+Today, frontier markets represent close to 50% of the global population but according to UN:s population estimates, by 2070 their share of the world population will have increased to close to 67%.
+People in countries such as Pakistan, Egypt and Sri Lanka are also becoming better educated.
+Education contributes to higher levels of productivity and a more sustainable economic growth.

-- Urbanisation: Frontier markets are going through a clear urbanisation trend – gradually more and more people are moving from rural to urban areas.
+- Urbanisation: Frontier markets are going through an urbanisation trend – gradually more and more people are moving from rural to urban areas.
 As this transition takes place, infrastructure investments increase, children and youths get access to modern education, and a growing proportion of consumption takes place through the formal economy in super markets and department stores rather than through local markets.
-In countries such as Sri Lanka, Kenya and Bangladesh, less than 40% of the population is urbanised compared to 80% in Western Europe and the US.
+In countries such as Sri Lanka, Pakistan and Bangladesh, approximately 40% of the population is urbanised compared to 80% in Western Europe and the US.

 - Infrastructure investments: Infrastructure investments take place continuously in frontier markets.
 Reliable power supply is ensured, road networks are expanded and a growing section of the population gets access to computers and telecommunication.